uly0-0/BreakoutRoomProject/README.md

 TO DO LIST
 * fix TTL issue
 * display movies on screen in gui
+* get short videos to display in each room
-* figure out how instructor.py works and document
+* document how to run instructor.py
-* creating new breakout rooms
 * instructor should have own gui
+* report on entire program

 Current Issues
 - connection issues : gui crashes and disconnects right after sending message or requesting breakout room.
 Messages sent get received by server but connection gets killed.
 Might be a Time to live issue thats killing connection.